St Bride's Church, East Kilbride

 St Bride's Roman Catholic Church is located in East Kilbride in Scotland.
-It was designed by the architects Gillespie, Kidd and Coia and built between 1957 and 1964.
+It was designed by the architects Gillespie, Kidd and Coia and built between 1959 and 1964.

 Church building

 Located near the town centre, St Bride's is one of the most recognised buildings in East Kilbride.
-It was built shortly after the new town of East Kilbride was begun after World War II.
+It was built in the decade after the new town of East Kilbride was begun in 1947 following World War II.
 The congregation formerly met in St. Bride's Guild Hall in The Village district of East Kilbride.
-"Kilbride" itself means "Church of Bride" in Scottish Gaelic (the translation has been modernised), and the parishes or monasteries in what was once a village before the reformation were named for St. Bride of Ireland.
+"Kilbride" itself means "Church of Bride" in Scottish Gaelic (the translation has been modernised), and the medieval church or monastery in what became the village before the Reformation were possibly named for St. Bride of Ireland.

 The building of St Bride's Church is regarded as one of the finest examples of British twentieth-century ecclesiastical architecture.
 The church has many unusual features within its architectural structure from the "light cannons" which illuminate the sanctuary, to its externally imposing brick mass.
 The church is a Category A listed building.

 In 2016 restoration work was carried out.